 - REQUIRED EXAM: VS, GCS, Focal Tenderness, Rebound Tenderness, Distal Pulses, Abdominal Masses - Nothing by mouth (NPO) Status for all patients with abdominal pain - If pain is above the umbilicus, perform a 12-Lead ECG.
 Go to Chest Pain Protocol as indicated - Abdominal pain in women of child bearing age should be treated as an ectopic pregnancy until proven otherwise - The diagnosis of AAA should be considered in patients >50 years old.
-Assess the abdomen for a midline pulsatile mass and feel for pulses in feet / legs - Rebound tenderness is pain that is increased when releasing pressure from palpation - Appendicitis may present with vague, peri-umbilical pain that slowly migrates to the Right Lower Quadrant (RLQ) over time - Blood loss from the GI Tract has a very distinct smell; use all of your senses when evaluating your patients.
+Assess the abdomen for a midline pulsatile mass and feel for pulses in feet / legs Debound teacherses is using that is increased where other is a midline pulsatile mass and feel for pulses in feet / legs - Rebound tenderness is pain that is increased when releasing pressure from palpation - Appendicitis may present with vague, peri-umbilical pain that slowly migrates to the Right Lower Quadrant (RLQ) over time - Blood loss from the GI Tract has a very distinct smell; use all of your senses when evaluating your patients.
 GI Bleed patients have a high risk of serious hemorrhage - Abdominal Pain and known pregnancy, go to OB Protocol